Writers Write is your one-stop writing resource. In this post, we write about 20 fun ways to find ideas for a plot.

 For some of us, the problem with writing a book is finding a great idea for a plot.
 Use these fun suggestions to help you find a story idea that makes you want to write a novel or a short story.

-20 Fun Ways To Find An Idea For A Plot
+20 Fun Ways To Find Ideas For A Plot

 1. Turn Your Favourite Song Into A Book

 - Download the lyrics.
 Use a site like A-ZLyrics to find the lyrics.